onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "By promoting the emergence of self-organizing social, political, and economic networks, decentralization and hyperconnection may bring about new levels of order and knowledge.
 Supporting this movement is an ethical and spiritual imperative for those who want to see the human race succeed and evolve into something greater." - [Road to Omega: a plan to save the world with science, epistemology, and blockchain technology](https://roadtoomega.substack.com/p/savingtheworldwithscience#:~:text=By%20promoting%20the,into%20something%20greater.)

+> "The art of government is the art of building up team spirit." - [Lee Kuan Yew](https://www.goodreads.com/quotes/10326600-the-art-of-government-is-the-art-of-building-up)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Time preference expansion
 ██████████████████████████████████████████████████████████████████